emer/axon/chans/chanplots/README.md

 ![mAHP vs. fKNA](fig_mahp_vs_fkna.png?raw=true "mAHP vs. fast KNa (tau = 50, rise = 0.05)")

 The `Time Run` plot (above) shows how the mAHP current develops over time in response to spiking, in comparison to the KNa function, with the default "fast" parameters of 50msec and rise = 0.05.
-The mAHP is much more "anticipatory" due to the direct V sensitivity, whereas KNa is much more "reactive", responding only the the Na after spiking.
+The mAHP is much more "anticipatory" due to the direct V sensitivity, whereas KNa is much more "reactive", responding only the Na after spiking.

 ## NMDA